 - Peppermint wicking pots can be made really easy.
 I bought a package of the wicks for tiki torches and cut them to about 4 inches (depends on the container you’re using.
 I used an old potato salad container).
 Cut a X in the top of your container.
 Insert the wick touching the bottom, and mix 2 tbs of peppermint oil with about half a cup of water.
 You can also add a drop of soap and stir.
 The soap keeps the oil and water from separating.
 Put these wicking pots in your food cabinets.
 Or under your bathroom/kitchen sink.

 Wheww!
 Did you take all that in?
+If you aren’t too tired – check out part 2 of this list here.
 We hope it was helpful.
 I know there are so many more things out there, and so many more things for us to add to this list.
 There will have to be a part 2 at some point, because as I’m typing this, I’m thinking of many more things that can help keep you organized.
 Stay tuned for more helpful tips, but if you have any questions in the meantime, let us know!
 Thank you again for your support and we appreciate you using our links.

 Remember to always Live Simply, Give More and Expect Less!